smile-soft/ipcc-agent.js/README.md

 # IPCC-Agent.js
 ### About
-This is an official javascript module that provides a wrapper around Smile IPCC Agent API.
+This is official javascript module that provides a wrapper around Smile IPCC Agent API.
 It exposes a simple API to operate main Agent's functionality, such as:
 - Answer to incoming call
 - Initiate outgoing call